The theology company logo

 Knowledge and action

-In scientific investigation, it is permitted to invent any hypotheses and if it explains various large and independent classes of facts, it rises to the ranks of well grounded theory.
-(Darwin)
+In scientific investigation, it is permitted to invent any hypothesis and if it explains various large and independent classes of facts, it rises to the ranks of well grounded theory.
+Darwin

 Knowledge provides a working model of oneself and one's environment.
 Using this model, the consequences of various actions can be predicted.
-Better procedures can be selected from the possibilities without the expense of actually trying everything in action.
+Better procedures can be selected from the possibilities without the expense and possible danger of actually trying everything in reality.

 Consistent successful action requires true knowledge.
 False knowledge is likely to lead to consistently unsuccessful action.
 No knowledge at all leads to random action which may or may not benefit the actor.
 This holds for organisms at all levels of complexity.
-Motile anaerobic bacteria need to to able to move away from dangerous oxygen concentrations just as human communities need to be able to move away from communal violence.
+Motile anaerobic bacteria need to to able to move away from dangerous oxygen concentrations just as human communities need to be able to move away from civil war.
+Bacteria, Civil war - Wikipedia

 Science and spirit

 This is why religions devote much energy to forming the subjective experience of communities into a common mould.
-Experience suggests that people with a common mind cooperate better for their survival The successful construction of any human corporate entity depends on the establishment of a certain esprit de corps which motivates individuals to value the welfare of the whole.
+Experience suggests that people with a common mind cooperate better for their collective survival.
+The successful construction of any human corporate entity depends on the establishment of a certain esprit de corps which motivates individuals to value the welfare of the whole.
+Morale - Wikipedia

 At one extreme, educators may try to install old and well tried ideas into the minds of their pupils.
 Such an approach is valid in a stable environment, where generation after generation experience similar problems in life and solve these problems with old and tested methods.